Navigation Bar

 Mormon Atlas Project

+Researchers at the Pioneer Research Library seek to gather the history of the LDS the Winter Quarters, Kanesville area including information on their settlements and cemeteries.
 The Winter Quarters Project research team through the process of identifing pioneers of the early church learning of their lives and deaths seek to understand the causes of death and dying among the early LDS.
 See http://winterquarters.byu.edu/

 The Mormon Atlas Project is in the process of identifing the places of Church history.
 This in combination with linking pioneers with these towns, settlements, campsites etc. will show the migration patterns of pioneer families.

-The Historical Pioneer Research Group, Inc. is a not-for-profit organization
+The Historical Pioneer Research Group, Inc is a not-for-profit organization in the state of Nebraska.

-This site is not affiliated with The Church of Jesus Christ of Latter-day Saints.
+This site is not affiliated with The Church of Jesus Christ of Latter-Day Saints (Mormon Church).